-Reconciliation difference IFRS to Solvency II:
+Reconciliation difference IFRS to Solvency II: Revaluation Adjustments

 IFRS to Solvency II reconciliation of deferred tax items should comprise of DTA and DTL adjustments reflecting the tax impact of all individual revaluations processed for all components of the Balance Sheet.
-The Solvency II balance sheet contains a Deferred Tax Liability position of € 16 million.
-The IFRS balance sheet contains a Deferred Tax Liability position of € 5 million.
+The Solvency II balance sheet contains a Deferred Tax Liability position of $\notin$ 18 million.
+The IFRS balance sheet contains a Deferred Tax Liability position of $\notin$ 9 million.

-The revaluation of the DTL (€ 12 million) from IFRS to Solvency II relates to the tax on the 'IFRS - Solvency II revaluation items':
+The revaluation of the DTL ( $\in$ 9 million) from IFRS to Solvency II relates to the tax on the 'IFRS - Solvency II revaluation items':

-- Tax on the revaluation of Loans and mortgages (€ 12 million) - Tax on the revaluation of the Reinsurance recoverables (€ 0 million) - Tax on the revaluation of the Technical provisions (€ 1 million) - Tax on the revaluation of other smaller items (-/- € 1 million)
+- Tax on the revaluation of Loans and mortgages (€ 11 million) - Tax on the revaluation of the Technical provisions (-/- € 2 million)

-The weighted average applicable statutory tax rate for Aegon Leven in 2019 was 25% and will remain 25% in 2020.
-From 2021 onwards, the applicable statutory tax rate will be lowered to 21.7%.
-The changes in the statutory tax rate have been taken into account in the (reversal of) deferred taxes per year-end 2019.
+The weighted average applicable statutory tax rate for Aegon Leven in 2020 was 25% and remain 25% in 2021, reflecting the reversal of the previously planned tax rate lowering per 2021 (as was announced on "Prinsjesdag").